 Interstitial lung disease (ILD) / pneumonitis

-Across clinical trials, ILD/pneumonitis occurred in 1.3% of patients treated with Alecensa, 0.4 % of these cases were Grade 3 and treatment discontinuations due to ILD/pneumonitis occurred in 0.9% of patientsmodifications.
+Across clinical trials, ILD/pneumonitis occurred in 1.7 % of patients treated with Alecensa.
+0.4 % of these cases were Grade 3 and treatment discontinuations due to ILD/pneumonitis occurred in 1.1 % of patients, and in 0.4 % of patients, the event led to dose modifications.
 In the phase III clinical trial BO28984, Grade 3 or 4 ILD/pneumonitis was not observed in patients receiving Alecensa versus 2.0 % of patients receiving crizotinib.
 There were no fatal cases of ILD in any of the clinical trials.
 Patients should be monitored for pulmonary symptoms indicative of pneumonitis (see sections 4.2 and 4.4).

 Hepatotoxicity

 Across clinical trials, three patients had a documented drug-induced liver injury (including two patients with the reported term drug-induced liver injury and one patient with reported Grade 4 increased AST and ALT who had documented drug-induced liver injury by liver biopsy).
-Adverse reactions of increased AST and ALT levels (22.7% and 20.1% respectively) were reported in patients treated with Alecensa across clinical trials.
+Adverse reactions of increased AST and ALT levels (23.6 % and 20.5 % respectively) were reported in patients treated with Alecensa across clinical trials.
 The majority of these events were of Grade 1 and 2 intensity, and events of Grade ≥ 3 were reported in 3.0 % and 3.2 % of the patients for increased AST and ALT levels, respectively.
 The events generally occurred during the first 3 months of treatment, were usually transient and resolved upon temporary interruption of Alecensa treatment (reported for 2.3 % and 3.6 % of the patients, respectively) or dose reduction (1.7 % and 1.5 %, respectively).
-In 1.1% and 1.3% of the patients, AST and ALT elevations, respectively, led to withdrawal from Alecensa treatment.
-Grade 3 or 4 ALT or AST elevations were each observed in 5% of patients receiving Alecensa versus 16% and 11% of patients receiving crizotinib in the phase III clinical trial BO28984.
+In 1.3 % and 1.5 % of the patients, AST and ALT elevations, respectively, led to withdrawal from Alecensa treatment.
+Grade 3 or 4 ALT or AST elevations were observed in 4.6 % and 5.3 % of patients receiving Alecensa versus 16.6 % and 10.6 % of patients receiving crizotinib in the phase III clinical trial BO28984.

-Adverse reactions of bilirubin elevations were reported in 25.1% of the patients treated with Alecensa across clinical trials.
-The majority of the events were of Grade 1 and 2 intensity; Grade ≥ 3 events were reported in 3.4% of the patients.
+Adverse reactions of bilirubin elevations were reported in 25.9 % of the patients treated with Alecensa across clinical trials.
+The majority of the events were of Grade 1 and 2 intensity; Grade ≥ 3 events were reported in 3.9 % of the patients.
 The events generally occurred during the first 3 months of treatment, were usually transient and the majority resolved upon dose modification.
-In 7.7% of patients, bilirubin elevations led to dose modifications and in 1.5% of patients, bilirubin elevations led to withdrawal from Alecensa treatment.
-In the phase III clinical trial BO28984, Grade 3 or 4 bilirubin elevations occurred in 3.9% of patients receiving Alecensa versus no patient receiving crizotinib.
+In 8.3 % of patients, bilirubin elevations led to dose modifications and in 2.1 % of patients, bilirubin elevations led to withdrawal from Alecensa treatment.
+In the phase III clinical trial BO28984, Grade 3 or 4 bilirubin elevations occurred in 5.9 % of patients receiving Alecensa versus no patient receiving crizotinib.